hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 The footer appends below the list displaying content and/or buttons (depending on the variant) that provide additional context (or functions) to the list options.

 ##### Single variant
-The footer defaults to visible and shows a counter (selected count / total count).
-Either of the two texts are togglable and customizable to fit context.
+The footer defaults to visible and shows a total counter, which is customizable to fit context.

 ![Custom content enabled before the list in both single and multiple variants](/assets/components/form/super-select/super-select-single-variant-footer-with-counter.png =626x*)